A Toy Model of the Information Paradox in Empty Space: A Paradox in gravity

+We pause to briefly mention some properties of $\projvac$, which also bring out its similarities to observables that are used in common versions of the information paradox.
+First, a correlator with an insertion of $\projvac$ can be calculated to arbitrary precision by combining correlators with suitably many insertions of $h_{tt}$ \cite{Banerjee:2016mhh}.
+Therefore correlators of $\projvac$ are just {\em multi-point correlators} of graviton-fluctuations.
+For now, we just note that in this sense, an observation involving $\projvac$ is similar to the observables of \cite{Mathur:2009hf,Almheiri:2012rt} that involve high-point correlators of Hawking radiation.
+We will return below to a more precise statement of the similarities between these observables.

+Second, one of the points made in \cite{Almheiri:2012rt} was that a suitably powerful observer could {\em operationally} distil information from Hawking radiation while remaining far away from the black hole.
+We note that an observer with access to multiple identically prepared systems and an external measuring apparatus can operationally ``act'' with $\projvac$: such an observer simply has to measure $H^{\text{can}}$ near the boundary and discard the results of experiments that yield $H^{\text{can}} \neq 0$.

-To project onto the vacuum from afar is possible only in gravity but the second step in our construction relies on the fact that it is possible to ``lift'' the vacuum to any excited state in any field theory.
+To project onto the vacuum from afar is possible only in gravity but the second step in our construction relies on the fact that it is possible to ``lift'' the vacuum to any excited state in any field theory as we now demonstrate.